Skip to main content

 • Test with real calls in your target environment

-• Use keywords for your business-specific terminology
+• Use term boosting (keywords/keyterms/phrase lists) for your business-specific terminology

 • Enable denoising if you expect background noise